keenanpayne/keenanpayne.com/_posts/2021-05-16-confusion.md

 But how do I determine the actions I take?
 Actions are an atomic unit of being.
 It's through action that life is made possible; it's the reason I'm writing these very words.
 But how do we determine what action to take?
 If experience is predicated on constantly answering that question, I'd think I would be better at answering it after living twenty-seven years.
 I haven't, and I haven't.

-# "Actions are an atomic unit of being.
-It's through action that life is made possible; it's the reason I'm writing these very words." can be a `p-large` callout
+[//]: # (TODO: "Actions are an atomic unit of being.
+It's through action that life is made possible; it's the reason I'm writing these very words." can be a `p-large` callout)

 I take many actions just to stay alive.
 Other actions allow me to stay afloat in a late-stage capitalistic country, while others allow me to engage in meaningful things.